Last Updated on

 The filter removes all sorts of contaminants including bacteria, pathogens, viruses, chlorine, industrial chemicals, herbicides, pesticides, and even fluoride if you purchase the additional fluoride filter.

 This unit uses gravity to filter water, so no electricity or plumbing needed.

 The capacity is quite large in relation to the size of the unit, which is 23″ by 9″.

 The filtration elements can be cleaned, which allows for a long lifespan of 6,000 gallons.

 However, the filters can clog prematurely if high concentrations of sediment travel through the filters.
 I recommend purchasing a whole house water filter to remove heavy sediments before running through the filter, especially for well water and off grid water systems.

 I also recommend replacing the rubber stoppers and washers as these can cause some odors and tastes in the water.

-Overall, the Crown Berkey is an excellent emergency water filtration system that can be transported and also looks good on the counter top.
+Overall, the Royal Berkey water filter is an excellent emergency water filtration system that can be transported and also looks good on the countertop.